PrEP is 99% effective when taken daily

-PrEP, or pre-exposure prophylaxis, is a once-a-day pill that can help prevent you from getting HIV if you are exposed to the virus.
+PrEP, or pre-exposure prophylaxis, is a medicine that can help prevent you from getting HIV transmission through sex.

 Remember, PrEP protects you against HIV but not against pregnancy or other STIs.